DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 Since our band does not currently have a live website, it was my idea to begin developing one.

 The end goal was to have a fully functional (front-end) and aesthetically pleasing webpage that showcases our band, music, as well as good user interaction.
-This would including appropriate theming and imagery that matches the theme of the band, as well as links, both external and embedded, to our our music.
+This would include appropriate theming and imagery that matches the theme of the band, as well as links, both external and embedded, to our music.

-I also thought it would be a good idea to add a sign up page that would sign users up to a (as of yet) fictional newsletter with their name, email and country.
+I also thought it would be a good idea to add a sign up page that would sign users up to a (as of yet) fictional newsletter with their name, email and country of residence.
 In turn, this would send them emails about upcoming gigs, new music, etc. (Please not that only the front end aspect of this section is functional.
 The sign up page at this point exists more as a proof of concept).

 ## User Experience (UX)